ADA, FMLA, the Rehabilitation Act & COVID-19: Employer FAQs

 Yes– Employees returning from countries that have a Level 3 Travel Health Notice from the CDC should stay home for a 14 day period after returning to the US.

-While the coronavirus isn’t covered under FMLA, it is covered under the Family First Coronavirus Response Act amendment.
+While the coronavirus isn’t covered under the Family Medical Leave Act (FMLA), it is covered under the Family First Coronavirus Response Act amendment.

 No– While it isn’t required, telecommuting may be a practical measure to reduce exposure of the virus in some working environments.